g-leech/argmin-gravitas/_posts/2020-8-17-banks-culture.markdown

 > The only desire the Culture could not satisfy from within itself was one common to both the descendants of its original human stock and the machines they had (at however great a remove) brought into being: the urge not to feel useless.
 The Culture's sole justification for the relatively unworried, hedonistic life its population enjoyed was its good works; the secular evangelism of the Contact Section... actually interfering (overtly or covertly) in the historical processes of those other cultures.

 The very best essay on the Culture is '<a href="{{heath}}">Why the Culture Wins</a>' by Joseph Heath.
 He notes that if we view the Culture from outside, as a replicator, then of course it needs a moral mission, of course it has to have interventionist compassion as a core value: that's how such a highly moral meme can spread itself.
 Despite being small and atypical, Contact is the heart of the Culture, its deep justification for itself.
-This is slightly blunted by the above passage, where it is only nonsuffering and tolerance that they enforce on others.

 > what does it mean to say that Contact arranges things so that the “good guys” win?
 It means that it interferes on the side that shares the same values as the Culture.
 There is more at stake here than just individual freedom.
 For instance, with the development of technology, every society eventually has to decide how to recognize machine intelligence, and to decide whether AIs should be granted full legal and moral personhood.
 The Culture, naturally, has a view on this question, but that’s because the Culture is run by a benevolent technocracy of intelligent machines...
 This is what gives the Culture its virulence – at a fundamental level, it exists only to reproduce itself.
 It has no other purpose.